 There can be no assurance that we will be successful in preventing data security incidents or other events nor that we will be successful in mitigating their effects, despite the implementation of security measures for systems and data within our control.
 Similarly, there can be no assurance that our collaborators, third-party providers, distributors and other contractors will be successful in protecting our data on their systems or in protecting other systems upon which we may rely.
+Furthermore, breach notification laws are not consistent among jurisdictions, and compliance and other measures in the event of a widespread data security incident could result in a substantial cost and diversion of resources, distract management and technical personnel.
 Any such data security incident or other event could have a material adverse effect on our business and prospects.